TrueFiEng/Waffle/docs/source/getting-started.rst

 -------------

 After you have successfully authored a Smart Contract you can now think about testing it.
-Fortunately for you Waffle is packed with tools that help with that.
+Fortunately for you, Waffle is packed with tools that help with that.

-Tests in waffle are written using `Mocha <https://mochajs.org/>`__ alongide with `Chai <https://www.chaijs.com/>`__.
+Tests in waffle are written using `Mocha <https://mochajs.org/>`__ alongside with `Chai <https://www.chaijs.com/>`__.
 You can use a different test environment, but Waffle matchers only work with :code:`chai`.